|Freshmen||0 - 29 earned semester hours|

 3. A quality point average of 3.5 or better.

 4. Eligibility is also based upon completing of all course work by the last official day of the semester with the exception of "in progress" (IP) for study abroad courses.

 Academic Good Standing

 Enrollment in good standing is granted to all fully admitted students who maintain a cumulative Belmont University grade point average of 2.0 or higher, regardless of the number of credit hours completed.
-A student whose cumulative Belmont University GPA is less than 2.0 will be placed on probation or suspended from the University.
+A student whose semester or cumulative Belmont University GPA is less than 2.0 will be placed on probation or suspended from the University.
 Please table of academic standards below.